docQodly/docs/docs/language/IMAPTransporterClass.md

 As concerns the last two examples, notice that the result of the search is different when you remove the parentheses of the first search key list.

 * The *searchCriteria* may include the optional \[CHARSET] specification.
 This consists of the "CHARSET" word followed by a registered \[CHARSET] (US ASCII, ISO-8859).
 It indicates the charset of the *searchCriteria* string.
-Therefore, you must convert the *searchCriteria* string into the specified charset if you use the \[CHARSET] specification (see the `CONVERT FROM TEXT` or `Convert to text` commands).
+Therefore, you must convert the *searchCriteria* string into the specified charset if you use the \[CHARSET] specification (see the `CONVERT FROM TEXT` or `Convert to string` commands).
 By default, 4D encodes in Quotable Printable the searchCriteria string if it contains extended characters.

 ```